 For the staff, the reason why they fought for this trip early on was because they knew the impact would go beyond the soccer field.
 After this trip, the group feels as if they scratched an itch that allowed them all to grow as people as well as athletes and coaches.

-"I think it allows for curiosity," Ellertson said.
-"When we think about the holistic experience of our student-athletes, I think being curious is the coolest thing… I think that allows for you to grow and that allows for you to figure out more about yourself.
-And I think this trip fed their curiosity, and I think it hopefully helped them to be braver and open themselves a little bit more."
+"The trip allowed for curiosity," Ellertson said.
+"When we think about the holistic experience of our student-athletes, being curious is the coolest thing… that allows for you to grow and that allows for you to figure out more about yourself.
+And this trip fed their curiosity, and our hope is that the trip helped them become braver and more open."

 Get Your Tickets Now!